QubitPi/hashistack/docs/docs/troubleshooting.md

 │ ...
 ```

-This could happen when hashicorp-aws is using Terraform to launch EC2 instance.
+This could happen when hashistack is using Terraform to launch EC2 instance.
 One possibility is the security group of
 the instance is not found or hasn't been created yet.

 AWS